 Most of us, if given the chance, would like to leave a lasting legacy to show that we have contributed to a cause that will benefit the lives of others for generations to come.
-Making a planned gift is a way for you to create a legacy that lives beyond your lifetime, while impacting our four state museums in Santa Fe, seven historic sites statewide and the Office of Archaeological Studies in powerful and rewarding ways.
+Making a planned gift is a way for you to create a legacy that lives beyond your lifetime, while impacting our four state museums in Santa Fe, eight historic sites statewide and the Office of Archaeological Studies in powerful and rewarding ways.

 Notifying the Foundation of a planned gift entitles the donor to membership in the Legacy Society, which includes exclusive gatherings and special recognition.
 Members include teachers, docents, community leaders, artists and other special people from New Mexico and across the country.

 Planned gifts can be made anonymously, but it’s important that donors notify the Foundation of their planned gift to ensure their intentions are understood and can be realized.

 Gifts of Stock

 IRA Charitable Rollover

 The most popular and easiest way to make a planned gift.
 A bequest allows you to remain in control of your assets during your lifetime, it costs nothing and can reduce estate tax burdens.
 Bequests can be a specified dollar amount, a percentage of an estate, or tangible property.

 A Charitable Gift Annuity is a contract between the Foundation and a donor that provides a guaranteed lifetime income for a donor and one beneficiary in return for an irrevocable gift to the Foundation.
 The amount received is based upon an annuity rate that corresponds with the recipient’s age at the time of the gift.
 It can be funded with cash or publicly traded securities having a minimum value of $10,000.
 It is a planned gift that increases your income and allows you to receive immediate tax benefits.